-“Once the building was up, we quickly realized that the support struts from the nearby windows compromised the safety zone of the playground,” explained Larry.
+“Once the building was up, we quickly realized that the support struts from the nearby windows compromised the safety zone of the playground,” explained Dakota Playgrounds.
 “We were able to swap out two of the slides and then moved ahead with the order.”

 Welcoming All Abilities